XingFramework/xing-application-base/frontend/bower_components/ng-token-auth/README.md

 **Note**: You can customize the auth headers however you like.
 [Read more](#using-alternate-header-formats).

-# IE8 and IE9
+# Internet Explorer

-IE8 and IE9 present the following obstacles:
+Internet Explorer (8, 9, 10, & 11) present the following obstacles:

-* They don't really support cross origin requests (CORS).
+* IE8 & IE9 don't really support cross origin requests (CORS).
-* Their `postMessage` implementations don't work for our purposes.
+* IE8+ `postMessage` implementations don't work for our purposes.
-* They both try to cache ajax requests.
+* IE8 & IE9 both try to cache ajax requests.

 The following measures are necessary when dealing with these older browsers.